nottundeednut/nottundeednut/README.md

 **Here's a quick summary about me**:

 - 😊 Pronouns: He/him
-- 💡 Fun fact: I'm currently studying at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
+- 💡 Fun fact: I studied at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
-- 🌱 I’m currently learning Html, CSS, JavaScript, React, and Nextjs.
+- 🌱 I’m currently learning Html, CSS, JavaScript and React.
 - 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
 - 💼 Job interests: Software Engineer, Front Engineer, or UI Engineer (Intern or Junior level).
 - 📫 You can <!-- [view my resume](#) and --> contact me by emailing chatwittundeowolabi@gmail.com.